liyue201/rust-rest-demo/README.md

 # rust-rest-demo
-A demo of rust rest api server
+A demo for rest api server in rust